 How do I mark on the visualization?

-- This will draw a rectangle box when selecting the on the scatterplot.
+- This mode will draw a rectangle box when selecting on the scatterplot.

-- To know this is activated there will be a (+) when panning across scatterplot visualization.
+- To know if this mode is activated there will be a (+) when panning across scatterplot visualization.

 To mark on the Histogram, it could either be pointer or rectangle settings in the properties menu under Selection Mode.